Is giving together the secret to happiness?

 As every couple knows, making a life together isn’t all about valentines and roses.
 Two people with different DNA attempting to agree on everything from garbage duty to child-rearing strategies to household finances can produce conflict.
 But the next time you find yourself suspecting that you and your partner really are from different planets, take heart: research from Fidelity Charitable conducted among nearly 700 of its donors shows that, when it comes to giving, couples come together.

 In fact, more than four-fifths of respondents—who were all married or living with a partner—say they frequently or always agree with their other half on household giving decisions, such as what charity to support or how much to give.
-Just 11 percent of donors say that giving decisions are a source of regular disagreement, usually over how much to support particular charities or which charities to support.
+Just 11% of donors say that giving decisions are a source of regular disagreement, usually over how much to support particular charities or which charities to support.

-Martyn suggested looking over the previous year’s charitable activity as a way to kick-start conversation and cooperation for couples who are experiencing giving gridlock.
+Look over the previous year’s charitable activity as a way to kick-start conversation and cooperation for couples who are experiencing giving gridlock.
 Couples should ask themselves if their giving history reflects their shared values in a strategic way.

 But with giving... there is an opportunity to talk about your values and what you believe and what you share.